Sao Paulo protest turns violent as World Cup game ends

 By Asher Levine

-SAO PAULO A street demonstration in Brazil's biggest city ended in violence on Thursday as anti-government protesters vandalized cars and banks and police responded with tear gas.
+SAO PAULO, June 19 A street demonstration in Brazil's biggest city ended in violence on Thursday as anti-government protesters vandalized cars and banks and police responded with tear gas.

 The protest turned violent just as a World Cup game between England and Uruguay was ending roughly 15 miles (25 km) away on the other side of Sao Paulo.
 There were no initial reports of injured protesters, a police spokeswoman said, or of foreign soccer fans getting caught up in the violence.